adr1enbe4udou1n/laravel-boilerplate/README.md

 Laravel Mix still stay awesome for newcomers thanks to his laravel-like webpack fluent API, but, even if Laravel Mix can be easily overridden, for this project i preferred use my custom framework-free webpack setup in order to have total control of assets workflow.

 For instance, with this custom setup HMR work natively with configurable port and productions assets are bundled into specific "dist" directory.

-This webpack setup is a direct recovery from my other little side-project [Express Boilerplate](https://github.com/adr1enbe4udou1n/express-boilerplate) which is optimized for quick prototype frontend development based on express Node framework.

 ## TODO